 On This packing list for London, you are going to find everything you need to put in your backpack or suitcase to take with you to London and the United Kingdom.

-Packing for London is going to really depend heavily on what time of year you are planning to visit London.
+Packing for London is going to really depend heavily on what time of year you are planning to visit London or whether you’re planning to visit London with toddlers.
 For example, packing for London in the Summer is going to be very different from packing for London in the winter.
 One thing I would say is that if you want to look good in London without overpacking, then you need to build a capsule wardrobe.